 Right now, in this moment, whoever you relate with for the rest of the day after you read this— how can you do so more authentically?
 Do you want to make more eye contact?
 Would you like it if there was more talking about things other than the weather?

 How to deepen connection.

-One of my favourite tips for deeper connection is, if somebody asks you how you’re doing, and you feel like you’re supposed to say, ‘fine, how are you?’
+One of my favorite tips for deeper connection is, if somebody asks you how you’re doing, and you feel like you’re supposed to say, ‘fine, how are you?’
 Really look in the eyes of the person, whether it be your barista or the grocery clerk, and answer with some slice of real, authentic truth.
-You don’t need to totally pour your heart out, though you can if you want it, but say something like, ‘today was ok, I’m having a really hard day, how about you?’
+You don’t need to totally pour your heart out, though you can if you want it, but say something like, ‘Today was ok, I’m having a really hard day, how about you?’

 The other Jedi trick I love is to respond to the question you wish they’d asked.
-So if they say, ‘what’s new?’
-You can say, ‘well, today I’m feeling really sad.’
-If they ask a question you are not interested in talking about, try saying, ‘do you know what I’m really interested in right now?’
+So if they say, ‘What’s new?’
+You can say, ‘Well, today I’m feeling really sad.’
+If they ask a question you are not interested in talking about, try saying, ‘Do you know what I’m really interested in right now?’
 And then share about something you are genuinely interested in, and ask them a question that you would genuinely like to know their response to.
 Don’t make the other person wrong or judge them, just turn it around to the direction you want to go in.

 Stop pretending that the kind or depth of the conversation is out of your control.
 This makes a huge difference in the quality of our relating.

 As Ester Perel says, the quality of our lives is dependent on the quality of our relationships.
 If you’re looking for more community and real, authentic connection, my online women’s group The Collective is the perfect place to begin.
 I’m blown away on a daily basis by the way these women relate to each other, the things they bring forward from the depths of their heart and the full range of expression of what it means to be a woman in today’s world.
 You can check it out here.